leonlha/huuphong.github.io/index.md

 ### Advanced capsule networks via context awareness

-Proposal of an improved design for Capsule Networks by incorporating additional Pooling layers to filter out image backgrounds and increases the number of Reconstruction layers to enhance image restoration.
+The proposal involves enhancing Capsule Networks through the incorporation of additional Pooling layers to effectively filter out image backgrounds.
+Furthermore, the number of Reconstruction layers is increased to improve image restoration capabilities.
+This improved design aims to enhance the performance and accuracy of Capsule Networks in handling image data.

 Fig.1: Vector Capsule Networks Architecture for ASL.